This blog may contain affiliate links. Read our disclosure policy for more info.

 The only exception to this is if you have a disabled parking permit – then you can drive to the lake and park in the lot.
 Organized tours to Moraine Lake, shuttles, buses, and public transit are allowed but run on limited hours.

-While the route to the lake is technically open to foot traffic and cyclists, it’s a trek through the dark and we wouldn’t recommend it.
+While the route to the lake is technically open to foot traffic and cyclists, it’s a long trek in the dark (about 12 km/7.5 miles!) and we wouldn’t recommend it.

 Why is parking closed at Moraine Lake?